 Other students, whether or not they already have completed a degree, may simply want to try their hands at a new subject or skill set.
 “There is a lot of conversation happening right now about the idea of microcredentials,” explains Kristin Sowden, Associate Director of Career Advising at Penn LPS Online.
 “A microcredential is a short-term, focused educational experience for people to dip into the waters of an area of interest.”

 For those students, a certificate program offers the best opportunity to specialize in a particular area of expertise without a steep investment of time.
 “Certificates have been around for a while,” adds Sowden.
 “They're starting to garner more attention because of their succinctness and their focused ability to provide knowledge and skills for people who are seeking career advancement.”

 Penn LPS Online certificates are short programs of study which require four to six courses within a subject area with a practical, creative, or professional application.
 Designed to be flexible, comprehensive, and applied, the education provided by a Penn LPS Online certificate can equip you with concrete professional skills such as professional writing and data analytics as well as core competencies or “soft skills,” including leadership, creativity, and collaboration.

 With a variety of subject areas and an even greater variety of circumstances that lead individuals to a certificate path, there are as many different benefits of completing a certificate as there are students in certificate programs.
 Employers, as well as advisors like Kelly and Sowden, observe more and more job candidates with certificate credentials.
-“Increasingly, we’re seeing employees and even students utilizing short courses to learn more rapidly as new types of knowledge emerge,” says Matthew Lasmanis, Vice President of Technology at GlaxoSmithKline and member of Penn LPS Online’s advisory board.
+“Increasingly, we’re seeing employees and even students utilizing short courses to learn more rapidly as new types of knowledge emerge,” says Matthew Lasmanis, Chief Technology and Innovation Officer at Sage Therapeutics and member of Penn LPS Online’s advisory board.
 “I see these certificates as a vehicle to stay current.”